-We sell Wine but Chinese want Brands !
+We sell Wine but the Chinese want Brands!

-Wine is a growing BtC products in China: how do you market your brand among Chinese consumers ?
+Wine is a growing BtC product in China: how do you market your brand among Chinese consumers?

 Some years ago, finding a tasty wine in China was almost impossible.
 Today, while the wine market is not part of Chinese culture, this sector is progressing in the country.

 Chinese consumers are very connected.
-Indeed, they spend many times on internet, in order to find new products and especially the promotions around its.
-In addition, they very sensitive to their community’s minds, their comments, the way they find the information and it content.
-Then, if it is so difficult to find a wine in China, it is only because it is not nearby promote on the internet.
+Indeed, they spend many times on the internet, in order to find new products and especially the promotions around them.
+In addition, they very sensitive to their community’s minds, their comments, the way they find the information, and its content.
+Then, if it is so difficult to find a wine in China, it is only because it is not nearby promoted on the internet.
 Therefore, Chinese consumers are more and more attracted by the wine culture.
 In fact, it represents refinement, elegance, internationalism and gets therapeutic virtues.
 Thus, awareness’ campaigns lead by young companies are increasing in China.

-You want to promote your wine’s brand in China and you don’t know how to market it ?
-Here are few shares to follow in order to build strong basis.
+You want to promote your wine’s brand in China and you don’t know how to market it?
+Here are few shares to follow in order to build a strong basis.